 Transdisciplinary approaches are often applied to capitalise on the ability of non-academic actors to address a previously unknown or only partially explored issue.
-The nature of involvement is an important indicator of what kind of a role non-academic participants play.
+The nature of involvement is an important indicator of what kind of role non-academic participants do play.
 We assume that

-H5.2: the higher the level of involvement, the higher the chances of addressing a previously unknown (or only partially explored) issue.
+H6.2: the higher the level of involvement, the higher the chances of addressing a previously unknown (or only partially explored) issue.